Korea Telecom replaced Oracle with Altibase for its SMS spam blocking system so that it could detect and block spam in

 - To make matters worse, the system from time to time blocked legitimate messages.

 - KT needed solutions capable of determining whether a message was spam or legitimate instantly inside of one second.
-This function requires high performance with low latency on complex spam filtering tasks that Oracle’s databases could not timely handle.
+This function requires high performance with low latency on complex spam filtering tasks that Oracle databases could not timely handle.

 - KT needed databases that could help its system do the job.

 KT has deployed Altibase since 2009 for real time spam detection.

-- With Altibase‘s in-memory feature, the system took only 0.2 seconds to execute detection whereas it used to take 3 seconds with Oracle’s databases.
+- With Altibase‘s in-memory feature, the system takes only 0.2 seconds to execute detection whereas it used to take 3 seconds with Oracle’s databases.

 - With Altibase, KT could proactively protect its clients against ever-evolving spam techniques.
 For example, KT now can detect smishing (SMS phishing) attacks so that personal information would not be divulged inadvertently.